 So what does an investment bank actually do?
 Several things, actually.
 Below we break down each of the major functions of the investment bank, and provide a brief review of the changes that have shaped the investment banking industry through the aftermath of the 2008 financial crisis.
 Click on each section to learn more.

-The industry has not fully recovered from the financial crisis that gripped the world in 2008.
+After the 2008 financial crisis.
+The industry was shaken to the core during and after the financial crisis that gripped the world in 2008.
 How has the industry changed and where is it going?